Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Introduction

 \end{assumption}}

-\citet{lei2021}'s cyclic permutation test (CPT) constructs a collection of linear statistics whose joint distribution under the null hypothesis is invariant under a structured ``left-shifting'' permutation group; ranking these statistics yields an exact test when the noise is exchangeable. \citet{wen2025}'s residual permutation test (RPT) introduces an elegant projection-based reformulation that eliminates the need for solving the CPT linear system.
-By working in the orthogonal complement of the design, RPT substantially relaxes the stringent dimensional requirements of CPT while preserving exact finite-sample validity. \citet{guan2024}'s permutation-augmented linear model regression test (PALMRT) further modifies the permutation scheme to avoid a conservative minimum operator, empirically improving power while proving that the Type I error is less than $2 \alpha$.
-However, PALMRT chooses permutations i.i.d. from the full symmetric group, which obscures the geometry of the permutation set and makes it difficult to analyze or optimize the Type II error.
-Moreover, all these methods fundamentally rely on the exchangeability of $\varepsilon$, and thus cannot directly accommodate heteroskedasticity, dependence, or other structured departures from symmetry.
+\citet{lei2021}'s cyclic permutation test (CPT) achieves exact finite-sample validity in fixed-design regression by constructing linear statistics whose joint null distribution is invariant under a structured left-shift permutation group; ranking these statistics yields an exact test under exchangeable noise.
+The explicit group structure provides a transparent invariance argument and sharp Type~I error control.
+However, CPT relies on solving a linear constraint system to eliminate nuisance effects, and the existence of nontrivial solutions requires restrictive dimensional regimes, which can be prohibitive when $p$ is moderate relative to $n$ or when finer randomization resolution is desired. \citet{wen2025}'s residual permutation test (RPT) addresses this feasibility issue by replacing CPT's constraint-based construction with a projection-based reformulation.
+By working in orthogonal complements of augmented design spaces, RPT substantially relaxes CPT's dimensional requirements while preserving exact finite-sample validity under exchangeability.
+The price of this increased applicability is a conservative aggregation of permutation evidence through a minimum-type operator, which can attenuate power and obscures how the choice of permutations influences the resulting Type~II error. \citet{guan2024}'s permutation-augmented linear model regression test (PALMRT) further modifies the permutation scheme by replacing conservative aggregation with pairwise permutation comparisons.
+This change can yield substantial empirical power improvements and admits an explicit finite-sample Type~I error bound of at most $2\alpha$ under exchangeable errors.
+At the same time, PALMRT samples permutations i.i.d.\ from the full symmetric group, discarding the geometry of the transformation set and making it difficult to analyze or optimize power in a design-dependent manner; moreover, the factor-$2$ constant in the Type~I bound is not known to be improvable under the same assumptions.